Nehemiah Chapter Six

 Nehemiah 6:8

-I sent him this reply: 'Nothing like what you are saying is happening; you are just making it up out of your head.'
+I sent him this answer; “Nothing like what you are saying is being done.
+You’re making it all up in your head.”

 Nehemiah recognized this attack for what it was and was not intimidated.
 His reply was basically I know you are a liar.
 Our reaction to the lies and tactics of Satan should be the same as we simply stand on the truth of God.